online submission instructions

 - Upload the file

-You may overwrite an incorrectly uploaded file by uploading a replacement file with the same role, number and part number.
+You may overwrite an incorrectly uploaded file by uploading a replacement file with the same role, its number and part number.

 Once you have uploaded all your files, you should CONTINUE to the next stage.